-This company received a SAM Rank of 31/100 in the Industrial Conglomerates category of the 2018 SAM Corporate Sustainability Assessment.
-The index is based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.
+This company received an S&P Global ESG Score of 21/100 in the Industrial Conglomerates category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 Major corporations, including this one, use prison labour in the USA, where prisoners are paid slave wages as low as 23 cents an hour doing work which is often dangerous, toxic and unprotected.
 While much of the work done by prisoners is for the military, other major corporations are taking advantage of the cheap labour in both federal and state US prisons.

 [Source 2013][More on Workers Rights]